 Kathryn Bertine is a writer, athlete, activist and documentary filmmaker.
-She is the 2013 Caribbean Champion, three-time national champion of St. Kitts and Nevis (SKN) and professional cyclist.
-She raced for Team Colavita/Fine Cooking in 2012 and 2013, and currently races for the St. Kitts and Nevis National Team.
-She has garnered one top 10 and six top 20 UCI finishes, and has competed at six world championships.
-A native of Bronxville, NY she lives and trains in Tucson, AZ.
+She is the 3x Caribbean Champion in time trial, and 6x national champion of St. Kitts and Nevis (SKN) in TT and Road, and a professional cyclist from 2012-2017.
+She raced for Team Colavita, Wiggle Honda, BMW-Happy Tooth & Cylance Pro Cycling.
+She has garnered ten top 20 UCI finishes, and has competed at eight world championships.
+A native of Bronxville, NY she lives in Tucson, AZ.
 She holds a BA from Colgate University and an MFA from the University of Arizona.